-While it’s common for urine to change color every now and again, consistent changes, bizarre sights and smells, and other changes in urine may be a sign that you need to visit a doctor.
+While it’s common for urine to change color every now and again, consistency changes, bizarre sights and smells, and color changes in urine might indicate you need to visit a doctor.

-So, what causes urine to change?
+So, what causes cloudy urine?
 Read on to find out!

-STIs also commonly cause unusual vaginal or penile discharge, both of which can mix with urine, resulting in an odd appearance or smell.
+STIs also commonly cause unusual vaginal or penile discharge, both of which can mix with urine and result in an odd appearance or smell.

-Diabetes is a condition where the body has troubles processing blood sugar, or glucose, due to a shortage or complete absence of insulin or an inability to properly process insulin.
-In other words, without insulin, diabetics’ bodies often resort to other ways to remove excess sugars.
-One such way is to send said sugars to the urine to be removed from the body with your next bathroom break.
+Diabetes is a condition where the body has trouble processing blood sugar due to a shortage or complete absence of insulin or the inability to properly process insulin.
+Without insulin, diabetics’ bodies often resort to other ways to remove excess sugar, including sending the sugar to the urine to be removed from the body.
+This can sometimes make urine cloudy.

 Sometimes urine changes aren’t due to a chronic medical condition like diabetes, but rather an infection…

 Urinary tract infections (UTIs) can alter urine appearance by sending pus and/or blood into the urine.
 These excrements make urine dark, cloudy, and oftentimes smelly.
 Those who suspect they have a serious UTI should seek medical attention right away, as it could indicate that the infection has spread to the kidneys.
 This event could progress to a potentially life-threatening condition, as the next slide explains…